Popcorn for Kids – Benefits and Recipes

 Safe Alternatives to Popcorn for a Young Child

-The best alternative would be puffed-corn snacks such as those found in the chips section.
-Avoid spicy corn puffs, especially for babies because they will not just be unpalatable, but children are prone to wipe their eyes and nose even as they eat, and they might put their finger in their eyes after eating spicy puff corn and it may hurt their eyes.
+The best alternative would be puffed-corn snacks like those in the chips section.
+Avoid spicy corn puffs, especially for babies, because they are not only unpalatable but also cause children to wipe their eyes and noses even as they eat.
+They might put their finger in their eyes after eating spicy puff corn, which may hurt their eyes.

 Easy and Tasty Popcorn Recipes for Children